cablehead/luajit-bundle/README.md

 [Snabbswitch](https://github.com/SnabbCo/snabbswitch) project.

-At the moment it supports compiling a single Lua script to a standalone binary, and makes the binary argv, argc available to the Lua script as the standard Lua arg global.
+At the moment it supports compiling a single Lua script to a standalone binary, and makes the binaries argv and argc available to the Lua script as the standard Lua arg global.

 ## Dependencies